 You are about to spread your wings from Adelaide and go nationally.
 Tell us about your growth and what we can expect from the OTFC Group?

-We have just expanded regionally in South Australia with OTFC RIVERLAND and signed a deal to build another purpose built facility North of the state in Angle Vale.
-We have also just agreed to develop a property in the Gold Coast.
+We have just expanded regionally in South Australia with OTFC RIVERLAND and signed a deal to build another purpose-built facility North of the state in Angle Vale.
+We have also just agreed to develop a property on the Gold Coast.
 This will be three new physical sites in 2023 taking our total to 6 plus HQ.
-2024 and 2025 will see us come down the east coast into NSW and Victoria and then 2026 and 2027 we will look fly west, and maybe south.
+2024 and 2025 will see us come down the east coast into NSW and Victoria and then in 2026 and 2027 we will look fly west, and maybe south.